aryamanmaithani/aryamanmaithani.github.io/aboutme/index.md

 Hello!
 My name is Aryaman Maithani.
 I am currently an undergrad at the [Department of Mathematics, IIT Bombay](http://www.math.iitb.ac.in).
 I'm pursuing a Bachelors in Science in Mathematics as my major.
 I am also pursuing a minor in [CSE](http://www.cse.iitb.ac.in) and honours in Mathematics.
 I am also the convener of [The Maths and Physics Club](https://mnp-club.github.io) of [IIT Bombay](http://www.iitb.ac.in).
+These days, I'm a TA for the course MA 106, Linear Algebra.
 [Here](/aboutme/courses) is a list of courses that I have taken and am taking.

 ### Contact